WxMarc/TurboEngineMixtureController/README.md

 # TurboEngineMixtureController
 Mixture Controller for Turbocharged Piston Engines in MSFS 2020

+NOTE: If using the Working Title Technology add-on for the PMS50 GTN750 in the Carenado Seneca V, the mixture controller WASM file and the panel.cfg must be edited in the "pms50-gtn750wtt-aircraft-carenado-seneca" folder in your community folder, rather than following the procedure in the included PDF instructions.
+The PMS50 WTT add-on replaces the default panel in the Seneca V, and it will override the mixture controller if it is located in the official Carenado installation directory.

 Microsoft Flight Simulator's fuel mixture logic for turbocharged piston engines produces excessively rich fuel mixtures and loss of power at high altitudes.
 The default logic appears to calculate fuel/air mixture based on ambient density.
 In a real-world turbocharged engine, the turbocharger compresses air before it enters the cylinders.
 This increases the